01Check Economic Calendar

 On your chart, put text notes stating when high impact news releases are.
 If engrossed in a trade you may forget about one of these events, and it could cost you dearly.
 Write it down on your chart.
 If the event occurs later in the day, scroll over and put the text note near the approximate time of the announcement.
 That way you will see it when the time comes.

 05Check (Re-Check) Automated Strategies

-If trading with a "robot," make sure all setting are accurate before starting it.
+If trading with a "robot," make sure all settings are accurate before starting it.

 06Default Position Size

 If you trade with a default position size, make sure it is set appropriately.
 Adding an extra digit to a position size could spell disaster.
-Dropping a digit means you traded a fraction of what you could have, and you missed out on an opportunity.
+Dropping a digit means you trade a fraction of what you could have, and you miss out on an opportunity.

 If you manually adjust your position size based on your entry point and stop loss locations, note your account balance before trading.
 Proper position sizing limits risk to a small percentage of account capital, such as 1%.
 If you have a $35,000 account, you can risk up to $350 on a trade.
 Keep this maximum risk in mind throughout the day (or write a text note on your screen) to remind yourself this is the most you can risk on one trade.

 Remind yourself of your problematic tendencies, and how you will handle those situations should they arise.
 Go over your Key Trading Thoughts (see: Weird Trading Psychology Tip to Improve Day Trading Performance).

 Make a quick assessment of trading conditions so far.
 Is the pre-market showing a lot of volatility, or is it sedate?
 Is there a trend or specific tendencies you notice?